samcd22/PhD_project/README.md

 bayespace-container

 This will open a full VS Code workspace inside the running container, with access to all project files in /BayeSpace.

+---

+### 6. Install recommended extensions inside the container

+VS Code will usually prompt you to install missing extensions.
+Make sure the following are installed inside the container:

+- Python — ms-python.python
+- Jupyter — ms-toolsai.jupyter

+These will enable code execution, syntax highlighting, and notebook support.

+**YOU'RE READY TO GO!!**